-There are plenty of job options with decent salaries, which mean Quebec often draws in people who want to live the good life on a reasonable budget.
+There are plenty of job options with decent salaries, which means Quebec often draws in people who want to live the good life on a reasonable budget.

 4. Alberta – for slower and less expensive living

 In the centre of Canada, you’ll find three huge, flat provinces called the Prairie provinces.
 Of these, Alberta is generally considered the better place to live.